subwafer/slides2/README.md

 # Slides2 (name needed)

 A slideshow application in C made for fun and practice.
+It's incomplete.
+Use at your own risk.

 Inspired by [Jonathan Blow's video series](https://www.youtube.com/playlist?list=PLmV5I2fxaiCL9mYvYjUj0qTnYlK4qDhkn)